 banana – the banana replaces the oil in these pancakes, helps bind the pancakes together and adds a little natural sweetness.

 almond milk – just in case your batter is too thick and needs a little thinning.
 Any milk will work, but I usually use almond milk.

 chocolate chips – these are optional, but who doesn’t like chocolate chip pancakes?!
 I use Lily’s chocolate chips because they are gluten-free, vegan and have zero sugar added.

 cooking spray – I like using coconut or avocado oil cooking spray to coat the pan prior to cooking so the pancakes don’t stick.

 How to Make These Pancakes Ahead of Time

 One of the best things about pancakes?
-They can be made in advanced and stored for a healthy breakfast all week long!
+They can be made in advance and stored for a healthy breakfast all week long!
 Make the pancakes following the recipe below.
 Let cool completely and then place in an airtight container – I like to use silicone Stasher bags or glass containers for this!
 Pro tip: Store each serving in its own container.
 Store in the refrigerator for up to 7 days or in the freezer for up to 1 month.

 When you’re ready to enjoy, you can eat them cold if you’d like but I like to reheat the pancakes by popping them in the toaster oven or microwave for 30 seconds – 1 minute.
-If frozen, you can thaw them in the fridge or pop in the microwave to thaw and reheat.
+If frozen, you can thaw them in the fridge or pop them in the microwave to thaw and reheat.

 cooking spray, I like using coconut or avocado oil spray